Profinite commensurability of S-arithmetic groups: Introduction and setup

 \item Let \(k / \Q\) be Galois and let each of \(S\) and \(T\) contain precisely one pair of finite places, all four lying over a fixed split prime \(p\).
 Then \(\mathbf{SL_3}(\mathcal{O}_{k, S})\) and \(\mathbf{SL_3}(\mathcal{O}_{k, T})\) are profinitely commensurable but not isomorphic unless the two pairs are \(\Gal(k/\Q)\)-conjugate. \end{enumerate}

-To appreciate these examples, be aware that \(S\)-arithmetic groups are finitely generated and linear, whence \emph{residually finite}: they embed densely into their profinite completion.
+To appreciate these examples, be aware that \(S\)-arithmetic groups, as we defined them above, are finitely generated and linear, whence \emph{residually finite}: they embed densely into their profinite completion.
 All these observations call for a systematic study of higher rank \(S\)-arithmetic groups from the profinite point of view.